VirtualWolf/hyperpixel-brightness-control/README.md

 ```

 ## Notes
-* The `brightness` value in the configuration file and the MQTT payload is the brightness that will be set when the display is on.
-Values seem to vary even between HyperPixels panels, on one of mine 130000 is a decent brightness without being eye-searing, but on the other anything below 145000 will turn the display entirely off.
+* The `brightness` value in the configuration file and the MQTT payload is the brightness that will be set when the display is on (this is actually the duty cycle value for the [Node.js pigpio library](https://github.com/fivdi/pigpio/)).
+Values seem to vary even between HyperPixels panels, on one of mine 24000 is a decent brightness without being eye-searing, but on the other anything below 25000 will turn the display entirely off.
 You may need to experiment.
+The frequency that `pipgio` can also optionally be set with the `frequency` value in `config.json`.
 * The `target` value is to target a specific host if you have more than one listening on the same MQTT topic.
 The value to provide here is the same as what's returned with `node -e "console.log(require('os').hostname())"` on the machine with the display attached.
 * I recommend using [PM2](https://pm2.keymetrics.io) to keep the app running and to start it at boot.
 * Because this talks to the GPIO ports directly by way of the [pigpio](https://github.com/fivdi/pigpio), it _must_ be run as root.